test-kitchen/kitchen-pester/README.md

   }
   ```
   Specify parameters for installing Pester before running the tests.
 The map will be splatted to the `Install-Module -Name Pester` command.
-  You can use this to install from a private gallery for instance.
+You can use this to install the module from a private gallery, for instance.

 * `sudo` - bool, default is `true`. (non-windows only)
 Execute all PowerShell calls as sudo.